DPIRD-FSI/extractOz/README.md

     ## Bounding box:  xmin: 112.8959 ymin: -43.63287 xmax: 153.6362 ymax: -10.49096
     ## Geodetic CRS:  GDA94

-## Get Weather Data for these Locations in 2020
+## Get Weather Data for These Locations in 2020

 Using the previously used list of GPS points, fetch weather data from SILO for 2020.
 This is just a non-working example, replace